-If you have not been updating your business management software on a regular basis or are looking to move to a completely new system, there are still certain decisions that you can make in order to ensure the upgrade process is as painless as possible.
+If you have not been updating your business management software on a regular basis or are looking to move to a completely new system, there are certain decisions that you can make in order to ensure the upgrade process is as painless as possible.

 - Customers with outstanding balances